 How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

-While scanning barcode and QR code from camera stream, we need to firstly convert color images encoded in RGB or YUV to grayscale images, then convert grayscale images to binary images before decoding.
-Operating image pixels takes much CPU time.
-To speed up image processing, we can utilize GPU.
-Dynamsoft JavaScript barcode SDK features WebGL acceleration for barcode and QR code scanning.
-In this article, I will demystify how to use WebGL to reduce the total CPU time when reading barcode and QR code from camera video stream in web apps.
+While scanning barcodes and QR codes from a camera stream, it is necessary to first convert color images encoded in RGB or YUV to grayscale images, and then convert these grayscale images to binary images before decoding.
+Operating on image pixels consumes considerable CPU time.
+To speed up image processing, we can utilize the GPU.
+The Dynamsoft JavaScript barcode SDK features WebGL acceleration for barcode and QR code scanning.
+In this article, I will explain how to use WebGL to reduce the total CPU time when reading barcodes and QR codes from camera video streams in web apps.

 License Activation

-Get a trial license to activate Dynamsoft JavaScript barcode SDK:
+Obtain a trial license to activate the Dynamsoft JavaScript Barcode SDK:

 Installation